AUTOMCAS/learning_journey/Weekly_Goals/README.md

 ## Weekly Goals

+### Intent
-- Setting weekly goals.
+- Set weekly goals.
-- Outlining plan to achieve each goal.
+- Outline plans to achieve each goal.
-- Evidence each goal was achieved.
+- Evidence how each goal was achieved.
 - Reflection.
+- Feedback.